Wessex Secure Data Environment - Home Part of the NHS Research Secure Data Environment Network NHS

 Safe projects

-Wessex will have an independent ‘Data Access Committee’ that will take these decisions.
-This committee will include public representation.
-Providing access to data must have an explicit aim to benefit patients or the NHS.
-After a research project is approved, a legal contract is needed to use the data.
+To provide access to data, research projects must have an explicit aim to benefit patients or the NHS.
+After a research project is approved, a legal contract is signed to use the data.
 This contract protects our strict rules.

 Safe settings